 I am often asked how I manage my projects, and which method I prefer.
 I may be an old Waterfaller at heart, but I don’t think there is so much difference between the many methods – and simply making a cake.
 In the first step, there are some basic questions you need to answer: WHY […]

 We may think of Mobile First and Responsive Design being in answer to a mostly mobile phone accessed internet.
 However, Samsung just unwrapped its new 3400 pixel monitor and kids are accessing the internet more and more from their game consoles.
 So how do we ensure our websites will be seen regardless of device size?
 Mobile Different, […]

 Two User Experiences in the last week stand out in my mind – one rewarding and one hellishly frustrating, and both involving accessing an account on a banking website.
 According to Wikipedia “User experience (UX) refers to a person’s emotions and attitudes about using a particular product, system or service.
 It includes the practical, experiential, affective, meaningful […]

-We were asked in January to give a talk to a class of students who had spent the term studying Cultural Diversity.
+I was asked in January to give a talk to a class of students who had spent the term studying Cultural Diversity.
 While you won’t be able to enjoy the excitement of actually being there – touching a old ‘brick’ mobile phone or marvelling at the super presentation graphics – the subject of Digital Culture […]

 Your website may be a visitor’s only experience with you; your design and content need to be personal and convincing throughout.
 Until a student actually enrolls, they are still in the decision making process, and every step of that process can either encourage them to continue moving forward – or give them cause for concern.